 Payment options: Credit card, ApplePay or Paypal.

-Postando offer up to a 6-photo collage layout for their postcards and recommend a minimum 1 Megapixel size image.
-You can add creative borders and a short caption to the front.
-They offer the ability to add a hand-drawn signature and customized photo to use where the stamp would usually be on the rear.
-The app has a small selection of options for typeface, size and colour of text.
+Postando offer up to a 6-photo collage layout for their postcards and recommend a minimum 1-Megapixel size image.
+You can add creative border graphics and a short caption to the front.
+This postcard app offers the ability to add a hand-drawn signature and customized photo to use where the stamp would usually be on the rear.
+The app has a very small selection of options for typeface, size and colour of text.

-Similar to Postsnap, there is a QR code for the recipient to scan and confirm receipt (which it explains on the card).
+There is a QR code for the recipient to scan and confirm receipt (which it explains on the card).
 However, it requires the person to download the Postando app to scan the code.
-Also, the message is an automated confirmation and not a custom message like in Postsnap.

-A feature unique to Postando is the ability to upload a video that will be digitally attached to the postcard via another QR code.
-Again, however, the recipient needs to scan the QR code from within the app on their phone to view the video.
-This all feels like an elaborate way to recruit more users.
-I did not test this feature.
+A feature unique to Postando is the ability to upload a video which will be digitally attached to the postcard via another QR code.
+However, again the recipient needs to scan the QR code from within the app on their phone to view the video.

-Postando allow you to add another, different postcard to your order before checking out.
-One of my Postando test postcards arrived after 12-days, the other has not landed yet but the app says it is in the mail.
-The postcard that did arrive had average photo print quality.
+The first Postando test postcard arrived after 16-days, the second took 21-days.
+The postcard that did arrive had good photo print quality, with a glossy front and matte rear.
 The rear shows just the essentials for postage and the aforementioned QR codes, along with my personalized photo “stamp” printed in colour.
-There was no obvious branding.
+There was no obvious Postando branding, but a medium sized myclimate neutral logo.

 Tips for using a postcard app